 On February 26, 2015, the FCC adopted an order reclassifying Internet service as a telecommunications service under Title II of the Communications Act.
-This order prohibits broadband providers from blocking or throttling most lawful public Internet traffic, and from engaging in paid prioritization of that traffic.
-The order also strengthens its transparency rules, which require accurate and truthful service disclosures, sufficient for consumers to make informed choices, for example, about speed, price and fees, latency, and network management practices.
-The order allows broadband providers to engage in reasonable network management, including using techniques to address traffic congestion.
-These rules apply equally to wired and wireless broadband services.
-The order refrains from applying rate regulation and tariff requirements on broadband services.
-While we do not believe that the FCC order conflicts with our existing practices or offerings, the order will impose regulatory burdens, likely increase our costs, and could adversely affect the manner and price of providing service.
+This order prohibited broadband providers from blocking or throttling most lawful public Internet traffic, from engaging in paid prioritization of that traffic, and from unreasonably interfering with or disadvantaging end users' and edge providers' ability to send traffic to, from, and among each other.
+The order also strengthened the FCC's transparency rules, which require accurate and truthful service disclosures, sufficient for consumers to make informed choices, for example, about speed, price and fees, latency, and network management practices.
+The order allowed broadband providers to engage in reasonable network management, including using techniques to address traffic congestion.
+These rules applied equally to wired and wireless broadband services.
+The order refrained from applying rate regulation and tariff requirements on broadband services.
+On January 4, 2018, the FCC released an order that returned to a Title I classification of Internet service and eliminated many of the requirements described above.
+There are various efforts in Congress, through the federal courts of appeal, and through state legislation to re-impose the rules adopted in 2015.
+While we do not believe that the 2015 FCC order conflicts with our existing practices or offerings, the re-imposition of that regulatory framework would impose regulatory burdens, likely would increase our costs, and could adversely affect the manner and price of providing service.